September 11, 2017 7 min read

 We can literally break down every part of the United States and recommend colors, and patterns (or lack of), BUT, we are simply leaving that up to you to decide, after all, seasoned operators know their mission profiles and area of operations best.
 For us, living in the Midwest; we experience all four seasons, under just about every mission profile.

-Before spraying, do yourself a favor and be hyper vigilant when preparing the product your are camouflaging and the surrounding areas.
+Before spraying a tactical helmet, do yourself a favor and be hyper-vigilant when preparing the product your are camouflaging and the surrounding areas.
 Removing everything from the helmet [that is designed to be] is preferred.

-The NVG shroud is removable; however, with this HHV, our objective is to break up patterns and make the helmet a functional and concealing piece of gear so we left it in place and sprayed over top.
+The NVG shroud is removable; however, with this HHV, our objective is to break up patterns and make the ballistic helmet a functional and concealing piece of gear so we left it in place and sprayed over top.
 As far as Velcro…paint it…if you remove it, you’re not getting it to stick in place again.
-Spray painted Velcro looks bad ass anyway!
+Spray painted Velcro looks badass anyway!

 Quality helmet manufacturers these days outfit their products with removable side rails and liners.
 We removed ours but should you find yourself in a hurry you can leave them intact, doing so wouldn't top our list of recommendations though simply due to overspray and consistent application and over all success of camouflage.